lenebread/GiTxHextech-CTFTemplate/README.md

 # HexTech-GiT-GvB-CTF

-Challenge repo for GiT/HexTech CTF
+Challenge submission template for GiT/HexTech CTF

 ## Submission Template
 The challenge & file structure should look like this: